PrincessRTFM/ffxiv-extended/plugin-recs.md

 There are a fair number of these button-replacement chains that XIVCombo offers, and various forks may include even more.
 All of them are toggleable - you choose only the ones that you actually want, that fit your playstyle - and start out disabled by default, so as not to mess anything up.
 Install the mod and then look at the config; it's organised by job and each section has checkboxes to control the chain replacements and a little line by each with details.

-> :bangbang: **There's an official version of this plugin**, and then _several_ different _unofficial_ versions, ranging from the one I use to one that's about two steps removed from a bot - which I will _not_ be linking here.
+> :bangbang: **There's an official version of this plugin**, and then _several_ different _unofficial_ versions, ranging from the "unofficially official" fork (_XIVCombo Expanded_) to through things that are probably about two steps removed from a bot, and only because they can't move and target things for you.
+If you feel like it, you can poke around on github and look for various repos and forks, which may also net you some other plugins.
+Just be careful, because you're literally running foreign code on your own computer and the author can make it do just about anything they want.

 ### YesAlready